ToreyGu/GasClassification/README.md

 This Github project is a Python-based machine learning project that uses deep learning models to classify images.
 The project uses the PyTorch framework to train and test these deep learning models.

+Users can conduct supervised classification through independent numbering, and the program will automatically colorize the PCA scatter plot without requiring the user to manually specify colors

+This program can automatically draw the boundary of a model, and the boundary accuracy can be controlled by setting the testing density.
+Typically, higher accuracy results in a more complex model and longer running time.

 ## 🔧 Installation
 1. Clone the repository to your local machine.
 2. Install the required dependencies by running `pip install -r requirements.txt`.